buddhist-uni/buddhist-uni.github.io/_tags/rebirth.md

 parents: [cosmology]
 ---

-The process of coming back into saṃsāra after death.
+The process of "faring on" in saṃsāra after death.